grokify/ringcentral-sdk-ruby/docs/usage/notifications/Subscriptions.md

 event_filters = get_event_filters_for_extensions(extensions)
 ```

-### Step 3: Subscribe to Presence Events of Extensions Array
+### Step 3: Subscribe to Presence Events for an Array of Extensions

 For the array of extension presents event filters, a single subscription API is needed as follows: